Archaeology & Landscape Restoration

 Current Excavations

 Poplar Forest’s Department of Archaeology and Landscapes has recently launched a multi-year investigation of a brick building known as the 1857 Slave Dwelling.
 This triplex is the only standing quarter for enslaved workers from the plantation era at Poplar Forest.
-As we work to research and restore this important structure, we will collaborate with restoration craftsmen, engineers, and our African American Advisory Group to fully illuminate the lives of those who lived and labored at Poplar Forest in the 19th century and beyond.
+As we work to research and restore this important structure, we will collaborate with our African American Advisory Group as well as restoration craftsmen, architects, engineers, other experts and community members to more fully illuminate the lives of those who lived and labored at Poplar Forest in the 19th century and beyond.

-Currently, Poplar Forest’s archaeologists are working on the first phase of excavations for the 1857 Slave Dwelling project.
+Currently, Poplar Forest’s archaeologists are completing the first phase of excavations for the 1857 Slave Dwelling Restoration project.
 This phase supports long-term stabilization of the structure and involves two components.
-First, archaeologists are digging around building’s footprint, extending approximately 5 ft. outwards from the building’s base, to assess the entire potential impacted area prior to stabilization.
+First, archaeologists are digging around the building’s footprint, extending approximately 5 ft. outwards from the building’s base, to carefully assess this area of impact prior to stabilization.
 Our team is also excavating a line of 5×5 ft. units extending east from the southeast corner of the dwelling in advance of a new drainage line.
-With the 2023 summer field school students, archaeologists uncovered exciting artifacts and several features, or stains in the dirt that represent postholes, plantings, or other evidence of past activity, spanning from pre-Jefferson to modern times.
-Marbles, harmonicas, shoes, broken plates, and an unbroken slate promise future discoveries as we continue to dig in preparation for stabilization.
+With the 2023 and 2024 summer field school students and interns, archaeologists uncovered exciting artifacts and dozens of archaeological features, or stains in the dirt that represent postholes, plantings, or other evidence of past activity, spanning from the period before Jefferson’s retreat to modern times.

 Apply to the Archaeology Field School